CaptainCodex/relevancy-ranker/README.md

 Ever wondered who the ideal demographic for your online store are?
 Or what helps students best achieve higher test scores?

-Linear regression will measure data provided by a CSV or Excel file to find correlation between factors in data to find out what most affects the bottom line.
+Linear regression will measure data provided by a CSV or Excel file to find correlations between factors in data to find out what most affects the bottom line.

 A powerful asset for businesses, analysts and anything that can be logged as numbers and categories.